gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/collaborators.md

 ## Updating existing repositories

-To update existing repositories you will need to manually make changes to the repository settings.
+To update existing repositories, you must manually modify the repository settings.

-See the <span class="external-link"><a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository">documentation on GitHub</a></span> for more information.
+Refer to the <span class="external-link"><a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository">GitHub documentation</a></span> for detailed instructions.